 Carbohydrates with a low GI (55 or less) typically cause blood glucose levels to rise slowly and fall gently over a longer time.
 Carbohydrates with a high GI (70 or more) are digested and absorbed more quickly which typically causes blood glucose levels to rise and fall quicker.

-An easy way to ensure healthy eating is to follow a Low GI diet – whether to improve general health, have sustained energy or help prevent or manage a specific health condition.
+An easy way to ensure healthy eating is to follow a Low GI diet – whether to improve general health or have sustained energy.
 Lowering the GI of your diet will help you feel fuller for longer, providing sustained energy release.
-This can help prevent and manage overweight and obesity, which are the major underlying causes of diabetes, heart disease and some cancers.

 Swapping high GI carbohydrates for those that are lower in GI can assist with lowering the GI of your overall diet